-This exciting project will culminate in a mural honoring Sanchez as a celebrated practitioner and teacher of the haiku.
-The mural will be inspired by Sanchez’s belief that the haiku form is inherently non-violent in its intent and structure and engenders beauty, serenity, and brief reflection.
+This exciting project culminated in a mural honoring Sanchez as a celebrated practitioner and teacher of the haiku.
+The mural is inspired by Sanchez’s belief that the haiku form is inherently non-violent in its intent and structure and engenders beauty, serenity, and brief reflection.

 The project began at the First Person Arts Festival on Sunday, November 13 at Christ Church, when Sanchez kicked off a city-wide collaborative poem made of individual haiku and conducted a mini-workshop.

-Winter and spring workshops based on the haiku form and its intersection with other disciplines (such as painting, photography, and music) will engage our art education students, reflecting on their personal visions of peace.
+Winter and spring workshops based on the haiku form and its intersection with other disciplines (such as painting, photography, and music) engaged our art education students, reflecting on their personal visions of peace.

-Residents, visitors, and citizens from around the world will have an opportunity to contribute haiku to the project online via a dedicated webpage and Twitter feed (@MuralArtsPeace and #peacehaiku).
-Selected haiku will be featured in mini-murals in unexpected locations around Philadelphia and will serve as places to stop and reflect on the city.
-The final mural will honor Sanchez and reflect as many of the individual haiku as possible.
+Residents, visitors, and citizens from around the world had an opportunity to contribute haiku to the project.
+Selected haiku will be featured in mini-murals in unexpected locations around Philadelphia and serve as places to stop and reflect on the city.
+The final mural honors Sanchez and reflects as many of the individual haiku as possible.